readium/ts-toolkit/navigator/docs/epub/KeyboardPeripherals.md

 `EpubNavigator` includes several built-in keyboard shortcuts that can be monitored or disabled through the `contentProtection` configuration.
 These shortcuts are handled by the `NavigatorProtector` and trigger specific events when activated.

+> [!CAUTION]
+> If your custom keyboard peripherals conflict with these built-in shortcuts, they will be automatically filtered out to ensure content protection takes priority.
+You cannot override these protected shortcuts with custom peripherals – note that the `type` field is also checked to make sure it doesn't accidentally or forcefully match any built-in.

 ### Protected Shortcuts

 These shortcuts can be monitored or protected via the `contentProtection` configuration.
 When enabled, they will trigger their respective events in `peripheral` events and prevent the default browser behavior.